Concentration of Random Feature Matrices in High-Dimensions: Introduction

 \subsection{Our Contributions}

 In this work, we derive concentration bounds on the spectrum of asymmetric rectangular (nonlinear) random matrices whose entries are of the form $\A_{j,k}=\phi(\langle \bx_j, \boldsymbol{\omega}_k \rangle)$.
+Throughout this work, we set the activation function to be the complex exponential, i.e. $\phi(z) = \exp(iz)$.
+We expect similar results to hold for other activation functions.

 We consider two settings on the two variables, either they are both random variables (like in \cite{pennington2017nonlinear, hastie2019surprises,mei2019generalization, pastur2020random, pastur2020random2,chen2021conditioning}) or one is a random variable and the other is \textit{well-separated} (see Section \ref{sec:theory} for the precise statement).
 Similar to \cite{chen2021conditioning}, we focus on the finite $m$ and $N$ setting; however, in this work we provide a new characterization for the spectrum as a function of the parameters.
 Our results improve and generalize \cite{chen2021conditioning} by only requiring one of the variables to be Gaussian and separating the variance and dimensional parameters in the theory.
 Our results also complement the previous work in the literature highlighted in the introduction, for example, by considering the dimensional scaling in the sampling process \cite{mei2019generalization}, subgaussian random variables \cite{benigni2019eigenvalue}, and incorporating more general data sampling processes.